-A dangerous substance is any substance which is dangerous for conveyance within the meaning of the chemicals (hazard information and packaging) regulations 1993.
+A dangerous substance is any substance which is dangerous for conveyance within the meaning of The Chemicals (Hazard Information and Packaging) Regulations 1993.

-- The name and address of the person making the notification
+- the name and address of the person making the notification

-- The full postal address of the site
+- the full postal address of the site

-- A general description of the nature of the business carried on or intended to be carried on at the site
+- a general description of the nature of the business carried on or intended to be carried on at the site

-- A list of the classifications of any dangerous substances which are, or are liable to be, present
+- a list of the classifications of any dangerous substances which are, or are liable to be, present

-- The date on which it is anticipated that a total quantity of 25 tonnes or more of dangerous substances will be present, or if they are already present, a statement to that effect.
+- the date on which it is anticipated that a total quantity of 25 tonnes or more of dangerous substances will be present, or if they are already present, a statement to that effect.

 If you have previously notified us and there is subsequently a change in conditions, or storage of dangerous substances stops you should contact us again.